kkllffaa/meteor-utils/README.md

 # Meteor Utils

 ### Modules:
-- Advenced tooltips
+- Advenced tooltips (built in minecraft but now toggleable from modules)
-- No pause on lost focus
+- No pause on lost focus (built in minecraft but now toggleable from modules)
-- Auto farm
+- Auto farm (using bonemeal)
-- Better book bot (capable to write long file to books)
+- Better book bot (capable to write long file to multiple books, can continue after game restat)
 - No portal hitbox
 - Open anarchy auto dupe (with hud to display current state)
-- Third Hand
+- Third Hand (place obi when holding sword)

 ### Commands:
 - Add waypoint
-- Disconnect (usefull in macros etc.)
+- Disconnect (usefull??? in macros etc.)
-- Echest preview
+- Echest preview (useless but now u can see echest without echest)

 ### Other:
 - Middleclick extra dont throw pearls when in inventory
-- Waypoints browser (to view, edit and delete all waypoints with no need to join server)
+- Waypoints browser (to view, edit and delete waypoints without joining server)
-- Profiles widget in modules screen
+- Profiles widget in modules screen (like in meteor 4.2)
-- Elytra durability and Baritone process huds
+- Elytra durability and Baritone active task huds

 https://user-images.githubusercontent.com/68471730/132132642-6a38bfed-fe86-4335-8780-6bff02036bcf.mp4